 A.T.
 Still University – College of Graduate Health Studies

 The online doctor of health science (DHSc) program at A.T.
 Still University’s College of Graduate Health Studies trains students to develop solutions to the ongoing issues in healthcare, including costs, quality of care, and access.
-Students have the opportunity to select one of three concentrations which are global health, leadership and organizational behavior, or fundamentals of education.
-Graduates are able to effectively evaluate literature, apply research, communicate effectively, and lead teams.
+Students can select one of three concentrations: global health, leadership and organizational behavior, or fundamentals of education.
+Graduates can effectively evaluate literature, apply research, communicate effectively, and lead teams.

 Unlike a PhD program where students are typically strictly immersed in research, this DhSC program prepares graduates to apply their research to real-world scenarios.
 Admission requirements include official transcripts, already holding a degree from an accredited institution, a resume, a completed essay, and a completed application.
 International applicants must demonstrate English proficiency.